ArcelorMittal confirms French furnace closures

 Montebourg said France would deploy its diplomatic network in the quest for a solution and also a state agency that promotes foreign investment in the country.

-(Additional reporting by Gilbert Reilhac in Strasbourg and Julien Ponthus and Brian Love in Paris and Philip Blenkinsop in Brussels; Writing by Catherine Bremer; Editing by Janet Lawrence)
+(Additional reporting by Gilbert Reilhac in Strasbourg and Julien Ponthus and Brian Love in Paris; Writing by Catherine Bremer; Editing by Janet Lawrence)